Hannah Moscovitch: Early life and education

+Career

+Playwright

 Moscovitch gained considerable notice for two short plays written for Toronto's SummerWorks.
-In 2005 she presented Essay, a play about gender politics in modern academia.
+In 2005, she presented Essay, a play about gender politics in modern academia.
 The next year at the festival The Russian Play premiered, a romance set in Stalinist Russia.
 Both were well received by critics and audiences.
-In 2007 her first full-length play, East of Berlin, premiered at the Tarragon Theatre.
+In 2007, her first full-length play, East of Berlin, premiered at the Tarragon Theatre.
 The play focuses on the legacy of the Holocaust on the children of those involved.
 The main character is the son of a Nazi war criminal who grows up in Paraguay.
 He eventually travels to Berlin and meets the daughter of an Auschwitz survivor.
 The play was acclaimed for its complex subject, humour, and characters and was also a popular success, returning to Tarragon in winter 2009 and 2010.

 2013 saw the premiere of This Is War, a play depicting the lives of Canadian troops in Afghanistan.
 This Is War won multiple awards with one reviewer writing "Moscovitch shines a light on massive issues like sexual harassment within the military without making her play a morality tale or exposé.
 It’s a story about four good people in a bad place and all the gray area that that produces."
 In 2015, Moscovitch wrote the play Infinity about a physicist who becomes involved in a love story while contemplating the nature of time.
 She collaborated with Lee Smolin to lend verisimilitude to some of the theoretical ideas.

 Moscovitch's plays have been widely produced across Canada, including at the Magnetic North Theatre Festival, Ottawa's Great Canadian Theatre Company, The National Arts Centre, Toronto's Factory Theatre, Edmonton's Theatre Network, the Manitoba Theatre Centre, Vancouver's Firehall Arts Centre, the Alberta Theatre Projects, and Montreal's Imago Theatre.
 Moscovitch is currently playwright-in-residence at Tarragon Theatre and was previously a contributing writer to the CBC radio drama series Afghanada (2006-2011).

 She has been dubbed "an indie sensation" by Toronto Life Magazine; "the wunderkind of Canadian theatre" by CBC Radio; "irritatingly talented" by the now defunct Eye Weekly; and the "dark angel of Toronto theatre" by Toronto Star.
 The National Post, The Globe and Mail, and Now Magazine have all hailed Moscovitch as "Canada's Hottest Young Playwright".

+Screenwriter

 In 2021, Moscovitch and Jennifer Podemski created the drama series Little Bird for Crave.

+Since 2021, Moscovitch has been a writer for the AMC series Interview with the Vampire and was an executive producer for its third season, The Vampire Lestat.
+On 24 July 2026, AMC announced the renewal of the show for a fourth season titled Queen of the Damned, for which Moscovitch will serve as showrunner.